VigilanteCookies/SepticSystemDesignCalculator/README.md

   approve of the septic system.
   Dont get too excited because it would also need to be stamped by a PE (Profesional Engineer)

-Application Rate.(Note: only used for infiltrators and gravel trenches) To get the correct application rate you will need to do a perc test.
+Application Rate.(Note: not used in sandfilters)
+  To get the correct application rate you will need to do a perc test.
   To do a perc test go to the site where you you want the septic.
   Dig a hole 1'ft in diameter and greater than 8"inches but probably less than 30"inches down.